 The REIT's current monthly distribution to unitholders is \$0.072 per class U unit or \$0.864 per class U unit on an annualized basis.
-Distributions decreased by \$0.3 million and \$1.0 million for the three and nine month periods ended September 30, 2020 from the respective comparative period.
-The decrease is due to the 1.9 million units repurchased under the REIT's normal course issuer bid ("NCIB") from September 30, 2019, partially offset by the 1.1% distribution increase in December 2019.
+Distributions increased by \$0.2 million for the three month period ended December 31, 2020 from the comparative period, due to the December 10, 2020 equity offering.
+For the year ended December 31, 2020 distributions decreased by \$1.2 million from the prior year.
+The decrease is due to the 1.9 million units repurchased under the REIT's normal course issuer bid ("NCIB") during the fourth quarter of 2019, partially offset by an increase in distributions of \$0.5 million due to the REIT's equity offering completed on December 10, 2020.